WMCharles/Funiture-Store-API/README.md

 ]
 ```

-4. /signup - A success (user object)

-or error message indicating whether the account was successfully created.
+4. `POST /signup` - A success (user object) or error message indicating whether the account was successfully created.

 ```
 {